Top of Page

 • Schools should assess any harm identified by students and parents/guardians that results from a police notification and provide support.
 If police notification leads to an arrest, healing-centered, restorative re-entry support should be implemented upon the student's return to school.
 Schools can refer to the Restorative Re-Entry Toolkit (cps.edu/sel) for detailed resources.

-This section identifies the specific inappropriate behaviors for which students will receive interventions and/or consequences.
-The behaviors are listed in six different groups, according to the degree of disruption to the learning environment.
+This section identifies the specific behaviors for which students will receive interventions and/or consequences.
+The behaviors are listed in multiple groups, according to the degree of impact to the learning environment.

 • Group 1 lists behaviors that are inappropriate.